dbt-labs/actions/CONTRIBUTING.md

 ### Running `actions`

-- Each workflow can be run indepndently, depending on its trigger
+- Each workflow can be run independently, depending on its trigger
 - See list of trigger in the [GitHub docs](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#pull_request)
 - It can be helpful to create a dummy repository to trigger actions and workflow